almostrealism/common/README.md

 ### What does it depend on?
 The dependency footprint is unbelievably small.
 The only dependency that is brought with this library results from your choice of accelerator.
 To use JOCL you will need the native bindings for CL.
 They are available from jocl.org.
-To use TensorFlow you will need native bindings for TensorFlow.
-They are available from tensorflow.org.
-(Tensorflow support will not be available until 2024).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### To use the libraries